DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: : Method Details

 \subsection{Stage 1: Diagram Planning}

-As illustrated in the left part of \cref{fig:diagram_plan}, we use an LLM (e.g., GPT-4~\cite{OpenAI2023GPT4TR}) to create the overall layouts for diagrams, which we call \textit{\plan{}s}.
-In the following paragraphs, we first detail the components of \plan{} and then describe how we generate and refine \plan{}s.
+As illustrated in the left part of \cref{fig:diagram_plan}, we use an LLM (e.g., GPT-4~\citep{OpenAI2023GPT4TR}) to create the overall layouts for diagrams, which we call \textit{\plan{}s} (see appendix for detailed plan configuration and example).